kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 These goals will help you determine what you need to measure (SLIs) in the next question.
 -->
+No impact on latency for admission request when ValidatingAdmissionPolicy are absent.

+Performance when ValidatingAdmissionPolicy are in use will need to be measured and optimized.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?